Yeshivas Ner Yisroel: Accreditation

 Ner Israel is a Maryland state-accredited college through the Association of Advanced Rabbinical and Talmudic Schools – Accreditation Commission (AARTS), and has agreements with Johns Hopkins University, Towson University, Loyola College in Maryland, University of Baltimore, and University of Maryland, Baltimore County allowing undergraduate students to take night courses at these colleges and universities in a variety of academic fields.
 The agreement also allows the students to receive academic credits for their religious studies.
 Ner Yisrael also has a pre-med program in association with Stevenson University of Owings Mills.

-The Mechina high school is an accredited high school in the state of Maryland under the name "Israel Henry Beren High School".
-The high school was dedicated by the philanthropic Beren family in memory of Israel Henry Beren who died in 1994.